 Installation is one line:

-npm install @openchart/react
+npm install @opendata-ai/openchart-react

 # or

-npm install @openchart/vue
+npm install @opendata-ai/openchart-vue

-npm install @openchart/svelte
+npm install @opendata-ai/openchart-svelte

-npm install @openchart/vanilla
+npm install @opendata-ai/openchart-vanilla

 The live demo has interactive examples for every chart type, annotation editing, dark mode, responsive layouts, and table features.